Name: Lydia Temoshok, Ph.D.

 Where you live: Oella, Ellicott City, Maryland (between Baltimore and DC)

 What you do: Formerly full-time Professor of Medicine, Institute of Human Virology, University of Maryland Baltimore School of Medicine.
-Now consulting and writing part-time on biobehavioral health issues in HIV/AIDS and COVID-19.
-NIH grant writer and reviewer for McAllister & Quinn in DC.
-Working as licensed Clinical Psychologist.
+Now consulting and writing part-time on biobehavioral health issues in HIV/AIDS, COVID-19, and psychosocial oncology (YouTube video).
+NIH grant writer/reviewer for McAllister & Quinn in DC.
+Licensed Clinical Psychologist.
 Writing book: Deception: Doing it, Detecting it, Dealing with it.

-Family: Son, heavy metal and jazz guitarist/ composer; granddaughter (4), loves rainbow ponies and giraffes.
-Two llamas, born and raised on my farm, rescue poodle with PTSD, and three rescue cats.
-Other Yale volunteer work: Interviewing local applicants to Yale through Yale Alumni Schools Committee (9 years).
-Contributing to the written histories of the First Women at Yale.
-Continuing to conduct periodic video interviews of women and a number of men from the first coed classes of ‘71 to ’73, intending to collaborate on the production of several documentaries.
+Family: Son, heavy metal and jazz guitarist/ composer; granddaughter (5), loves rainbow ponies.
+Two llamas, born and raised on my farm, two rescue poodles, and two rescue cats.
+Other Yale volunteer work: Interviewing local applicants to Yale through Yale Alumni Schools Committee (10 years).
+Contributed to the written histories of the First Women in Yale College.
+Conducting periodic video interviews of women and a number of men from the first coed classes of ‘71 to ’73, intending to collaborate on the production of several documentaries, articles, and books.